 - And more…

-Once both parties (Japan and Philippines) signed the memorandum of understanding or MOU then, they will start deploying more skilled, and semi-skilled workers in Japan.
+Once both parties (Japan and the Philippines) signed the memorandum of understanding or MOU then, they will start deploying more skilled, and semi-skilled workers in Japan.

 Work Available in Japan with POEA Job Order

 - Maintenance (automobile)

 Safety Precautions to Avoid Illegal Recruitment

 - You should only deal with POEA-accredited recruitment agencies.

 - Beware of illegal recruiters who are attracting more applicants by using the names of other licensed agencies.

 - Do not transact business outside.
 The transaction must be done inside the POEA-registered office address only.

 - You should verify the job using the official website if it has a POEA-approved job order.